-The thoughtfulness and design qualities that are evident in WANDRD bags and accessories is a testament to that claim… and the WANDRD VEER, a new packable backpack, is no exception.
+The thoughtfulness and design qualities that are evident in WANDRD bags and accessories is a testament to that claim… and the WANDRD VEER packable backpack, is no exception.

-The VEER is packed with a clever array of features that are quite surprising, a ruggedness beyond most packable bags and flexible packing solutions.
-This is a bag that really stands up to meeting the needs of its core audience… so let’s dive in to my WANDRD VEER review.
+This is a bag that really stands up to meeting the needs of its core audience… so let’s dive in to the review.

 WANDRD VEER Packable Camera Backpack Specs